collinalexbell/HackMatrix/game-design.md

 # HackMatrix: an RPG about coding a window manager
 ## Deadline:
 New Years.
 I will succeed.
+How?
+Faith.
+A mind closed to failure.
+Persistent continuous action.
 ## What do I love about Gianetica
 - It brings computing into the physical and social realm
 - It gives people mental power